IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 # Configuring notifications
 {: #configuring-notifications}

 {{site.data.keyword.cloudcerts_full}} can send you notifications about certificate lifecycle events.
 These include reminders to renew certificates before they expire, and to deploy certificates when they are ready.
-To get notifications from {{site.data.keyword.cloudcerts_short}}, you can set up a notification channel.
+To get notifications from {{site.data.keyword.cloudcerts_short}}, you can set up a notifications channel.
 You can specify either a Slack Webhook, a Callback URL, or any combination of the two.
 {: shortdesc}

 ## Notifications to monitor certificate expiration
 {: #notifications-monitoring-certificate-expiration}

 Certificates are typically valid for a set amount of time.
-When a certificate that you use expires, you might experience downtime for your app.
+When a certificate that you use expires, you might experience downtime.
 To avoid downtime you can configure {{site.data.keyword.cloudcerts_short}} to send you notifications about certificates that are about to expire, so that you are reminded to renew them on time.

 You are also alerted after renewing an ordered certificate or reimporting a renewed version of your certificate in place of the expiring one.
 This is to remind you to deploy it to SSL/TLS termination points.

 Notifications about reimported certificates are sent only to channels from [channel version 2](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#channel-versions) and higher.
 {: note}

 ### When am I notified?
 {: #notifications-notifified}

-Depending on the expiration date of the certificate that you uploaded to {{site.data.keyword.cloudcerts_short}}, you are notified 90, 60, 30, 10, and 1 day before your certificate expires.
+Depending on the expiration date of the certificate, you are notified 90, 60, 30, 10, and 1 day before your certificate expires.
 In addition, you receive daily notifications about expired certificates.
 The daily notifications start on the first day after your certificate expired.

 You must renew your ordered certificate, or reimport a renewed certificate in place of your old one to {{site.data.keyword.cloudcerts_short}} to stop notifications from being sent.
 When you renew or reimport a certificate you receive a notification that your certificate was renewed or reimported to remind you to redeploy it.